infobip-community/infobip-api-python-sdk/CONTRIBUTING.md

 ## ℹ️ Asking for General Help

-The [Infobip's website](https://www.infobip.com/docs/api) has a list of resources for getting programming help and more.
+The [Infobip website](https://www.infobip.com/docs/api) has a list of resources for getting programming help and more.
 For any question contributors are available at [DevRel@infobip.com](mailto:DevRel@infobip.com).
 Please use the issue tracker for bugs only!

-## 👩‍💻👨‍💻 Pull request
+## ⬇️ Pull request

 ### 🍴 Step 1: Fork
 Fork the project on GitHub and clone your fork locally.